Skip to main content

-We spoke with Karen Peters, an experienced consultant who helps financial services organisations transform complex communications at scale – focusing on compliance, readability, and customer experience.
+Karen Peters, an experienced consultant at SEFAS, explains how firms can transform complex communications at scale while keeping compliance, readability, and customer experience aligned.

-Karen has advised CEOs, COOs, and CTOs at board level on meeting new regulations like Consumer Duty and the upcoming EU Accessibility Act.
+She has advised CEOs, COOs, and CTOs at board level on meeting regulations such as Consumer Duty and the European Accessibility Act (EAA), drawing on digital transformation, channel management, robotic process automation, and related work to remove friction in customer journeys without weakening trust.

 Consumer Duty and the Reading-Level Challenge